zmknox/draft-cards/README.md

 This project's code is licensed under the BSD 3-clause license.
 You can read more about it in `LICENSE`.

+This project's image resources are **NOT** licensed freely, and are used with permission from Relay FM.

 This project's content is based on the [Upgrade podcast from Relay FM](https://relay.fm/upgrade).
 Used with permission.

 ## Authors